OpenTreeOfLife/reference-taxonomy/doc/method/discussion.md

 We therefore removing from synthesis those taxa in the taxonomy that are annotated as extinct, leading to a cleaner synthesis.

-example?: Bovidae, where the placement of extinct genera (from GBIF) into subfamilies (from NCBI) is unknown.
-Fungi? but that had other problems.
-Examples in primates?  umm, may need to measure distribution of extinct taxa.
+Incorporating extinct taxa into OTT would be better accomplished by adding a source that explicitly focuses on extinct taxa.

 ## Comparison to other taxonomies
 Given the very different goals of Open Tree Taxonomy in comparison to most other taxonomy project, it is difficult to compare OTT to other taxonomies in a meaningful way.
 The Open Tree Taxonomy is most similar to the GBIF taxonomy, in the sense that